TAHLEQUAH — Editor’s note: This letter has been edited due to its extreme length.

 Editor, Daily Press:

-Many years later, upon a time, the village was still trying to cross the threshold to greatness, but it continued to be thwarted by the educational bureaucracies of the village.
-They continued to fight like piglets over the villagers’ golden teat of sales tax money.
+Years later, upon a time, the village was still trying to cross the threshold to greatness, but it continued to be thwarted by the educational bureaucracies of the village.
+They continued to fight over the villagers’ golden teat of sales tax money.
 Their budgets dwarf the minuscule budget that barely sustains the village.
-Decades of pillage of the villagers’ gold led to disintegration of roadways and structures.
+Decades of pillage of villagers’ gold led to disintegration of roadways and structures.

 This tale is going to seem like others my dear villagers have heard, except we have a more malicious and greedier sacred cow charging down on the village, in search of the gold.
-It seems the $23 million in state bond money for buildings the sacred cow received seven years ago just whetted the sacred cow’s appetite for more villager gold.
+The $23 million in state bond money for buildings the sacred cow received seven years ago just whetted the cow’s appetite for more gold.
 The sacred cow’s agents still permeate every advisory board and village organization, under the mantra that they want to “give back” to the village.
-Sounds like they should not have been so greedy and taken too much.
-They prepared to pounce, and the other bureaucracies and bureaucrats fell in line to support.
+They prepared to pounce, and the other bureaucracies and bureaucrats fell in line.

 The powers-that-be insist on giving the sacred cow a $1.5 million community event building as “economic development.”
 They state it will only cost 75 cents more per $100 in purchases, while staying away from the fact the sales tax will be 9.5 percent after the increase.
 The village portion of the tax will increase from 1.75 percent to 2.5 percent.
-This is the most odd disguise of tithing to the sacred cow of all record.
+This is a most odd disguise of tithing to the sacred cow.
 The mayor proclaimed it was a community event center that happens to be on the sacred cow’s property.
 This made the villagers remember the cursed turf of Gable Field, and how they were duped into an equally bad expenditure of their gold.
 The new grand wizard of the sacred cow said, “This is about now, and moving forward, not digging up old bones.”
-Spoken like a true used carriage salesman who sold you a defective carriage in the past and intends to sell you another equally defective, yet far more expensive one.
+Spoken like a used carriage salesman who sold you a defective carriage and intends to sell you another equally defective one.

 Another use for villager gold was laid out in an article, Dec.
 12: “Environmentalists, area residents rally behind ‘Greenway’ project,” by the town crier.
 It explained how $1 million will be spent to create trails and parks along the village waterway.
 A noble endeavor, but only a half-baked plan.
 The second most valuable asset the villagers possess for economic development is the waterway through the village.
 Other villages have developed their waterways into regional marketplace zones for commerce and cultural endeavors, also incorporating paths and parks.
 The village’s logistics are prime for an endeavor of this sort.

-The article further explained, “Designated trails would lead to parks and conservation areas noted for natural habitats and cultural and historical relevance.”
+The article further said, “Designated trails would lead to parks and conservation areas noted for natural habitats and cultural and historical relevance.”
 So the trails and bicycle paths are going to be dirt?
 Perhaps beautiful natural asphalt and natural concrete.
-Many villagers wondered where were the Greenway people over the past year, while about eight major projects were performed.
+Villagers wondered where were the Greenway people over the past year, while about eight projects were performed.
 Boulders and telephone poles were used to change the flow and stop erosion.
 Many villagers could not help but notice the five villagers quoted were of professions that are suckers of the village’s golden teat.

-The plan to build a new swimming pool is more about the personal quirks of some village councilors to just complete the sports complex, not to provide a quality sports complex.
+The plan to build a new swimming pool is more about the quirks of some village councilors to just complete the sports complex, not to provide a quality one.
 The new pool, which will not be an Olympic-sized pool that could host sanctioned swimming meets, is deficient.